FACTBOX-What are the Sustainable Development Goals and why do they matter?

-York this week to adopt a new global plan of action to end
+York to adopt a new global plan of action for ending poverty,

-The SDGs are a set of 17 goals and 169 targets aimed at
+A set of 17 goals and 169 targets aimed at resolving the social,

 Governments came up with the idea at the Rio+20 conference on